Wave-induced drift in third-order deep-water theory: Multichromatic waves

 \subsection{Focused linear wave groups}

 In treating waves with an increasing number of linear harmonic constituents we also have a plethora of parameters that can be tuned.
-One case of interest, from both an experimental and theoretical standpoint is that of a (focused) wave group.
+One case of interest, from both an experimental and a theoretical standpoint is that of a (focused) wave group.
 Linear focusing is quite straightforward: if our free surface is a superposition of sinusoids as per \eqref{eq:lin-solution}, then writing

 readily gives a wave train that focuses -- i.e.\ all components come into phase -- at $(x_0,t_0)$.
-Pulse-like wave groups can be created by suitable tuning of the amplitude spectrum $a_i.$ One possible choice is a Gaussian amplitude spectrum of the form
+Pulse-like wave groups can be created by suitable tuning of the amplitude spectrum $a_i.$ However, for any finite number of Fourier modes the group so created will never be completely localised; depending on the choice of frequencies $\omega_i$ or wavenumbers $k_i$ it may or may not be periodic in time or space, and the extent to which it appears to have a well-formed envelope depends on the choice of harmonics and amplitude spectrum.